Norah Vincent

 Norah Mary Vincent (September 20, 1968 – July 6, 2022) was an American writer.
-She was a weekly columnist for the Los Angeles Times and a quarterly columnist on politics and culture for the national gay and lesbian news magazine The Advocate.
+She was a weekly columnist for the Los Angeles Times and a quarterly columnist on politics and culture for the national gay news magazine The Advocate.
 She was a columnist for The Village Voice and Salon.com.
 Her writing appeared in The New Republic, The New York Times, New York Post, The Washington Post and other periodicals.
-She gained particular attention in 2006 for her book, Self-Made Man, detailing her experiences when she lived as a man for eighteen months.
+She gained particular attention in 2006 for her book Self-Made Man, detailing her experiences when she lived as a man for eighteen months.

 Early life

-Norah Mary Vincent was born in Detroit, and grew up both there and in London, where her father was employed as a lawyer for the Ford Motor Company.
+Norah Mary Vincent was born in Detroit, Michigan, and grew up both there and in London Township where her father was employed as a lawyer for the Ford Motor Company.
 She attended Williams College, where she graduated with a BA in philosophy in 1990, before undertaking graduate studies at Boston College.
 She also worked as an editor for Free Press.